sebescudie/GammaLauncher/README.md

 ## How to get it

-Get the latest version [here](http://sebescudie.fr/releases/gammalauncher/gammalauncher_1.0.7z), or clone the repo and build the app yourself.
+Get the latest version in the Releases section, or clone the repo and build the app yourself.
 If you do so, don't forget to copy the `ico.ico` file to your output dir, otherwise the app won't start.

 ## Contributing